-US Senate nears vote on bill to end 40-day government shutdown
+US Senate reaches deal to end 40-day government shutdown

-As the crisis deepens, senators are mulling a deal that would reopen the government through January.
+Breakthrough comes after a group of Democrats reach deal to re-open government into January, and fund some parts for the next year.

-The United States Senate is moving towards a vote that could help end the longest government shutdown in the country’s history, with senators expected to consider a Republican stopgap funding package as early as Sunday evening, according to media reports.
+The United States Senate is holding a vote to advance a Republican stopgap funding package that could pave the way to end the longest government shutdown in the country’s history.

-The breakthrough came after a group of centrist Democrats negotiated a deal to reopen the government if Republicans promise to hold a vote on expiring healthcare subsidies by December, The Associated Press news agency reported.
+The breakthrough on Sunday came after a group of centrist Democrats negotiated a deal to reopen the government if Republicans promise to hold a vote on expiring healthcare subsidies by December.

 Recommended Storieslist of 4 items